-They are not the smartest when it comes to knowing what their own bodies needs in order to stay healthy and alive.
+They are not the smartest when it comes to knowing what their own bodies need to stay healthy and alive.
 Thus, even if they argue that they know what’s best for them, believe me when I say, they don’t.

 One of the main reasons I knew I was terrible at taking care of myself is because I used to get so distracted by my work and obsessions that I would forget that a real physical world exists out there.
-We have a tendency to live in our dream worlds.
+We tend to live in our dream worlds.
 And, we love it there.
 We never want to leave.

-But our physical bodies need us to come back to this realm, and take care of it.
+But our physical bodies need us to come back to this realm and take care of it.
 We just hate it.
-I think all INFJs, if they could transfer their consciousness into a robot, while they physical body rots away, would be happy to do it.
+I think all INFJs if they could transfer their consciousness into a robot, while their physical body rots away, would be happy to do it.
 Who needs a physical body?
 The only thing they want is the ability to dream, imagine, and learn.